 Restrict subnet advertisement

-You can prevent instances from being advertised so that the they're hidden.
-In
+You can prevent instances from being advertised so that they're hidden.
+In the

-the following example, Cloud Router advertises
+following example, Cloud Router advertises

 Route advertisement per BGP session

 Assume that you have production and test resources in your VPC